Not on View

 Friedensreich Hundertwasser was born Friedrich Stowasser in Vienna on December 15, 1928.
-He studied at the Montessori school in Vienna and in 1948 attended the Fine Art Academy for three months, where he studied nineteenth-century watercolor landscapes.
+He studied at the Montessori school in Vienna and in 1948 attended the Fine Art Academy for three months, where he studied 19th-century watercolor landscapes.
 He was deeply affected by the work of Egon Schiele, which was being exhibited in Vienna at the time.
 In 1949 he went to Italy and met the French artist René Brô, with whom we would later paint murals in Paris.
-In this period Hundertwasser’s work grew increasingly abstract, despite the persisting presence of symbolic figurative elements.
+During this period Hundertwasser’s work grew increasingly abstract, despite the persisting presence of symbolic figurative elements.
 In 1952 his first solo exhibition was held at the Art Club in Vienna.

 In 1972 he published a manifesto on “the right to a window space” and in 1978 the Manifesto of Peace.
 Both reflected the artist’s ideology about searching for harmony between man and nature.
-In 1984 the Italian president awarded him a gold medal for best stamp design.
+In 1984 the president of Italy awarded him a gold medal for best stamp design.
 In 1998 the Institue Mathildenhöhe of Darmstadt presented a retrospective of his work.
 The following year the artist moved to New Zealand and continued to work on architectural projects.
-He died of a heart attack while on board the Queen Elizabeth II on February 19, 2000.
+Hundertwasser died of a heart attack while on board the Queen Elizabeth II on February 19, 2000.